-She writes her own original songs, fusing sounds of rock, reggae, soul, latin and folk-pop.
+She writes her own original songs, fusing sounds of rock, soul, Reegae and folk-pop.

-Having toured the USA, Australia and much of Europe, the bohemian powerhouse dazzled audiences at both intimate venues and major festivals such as Splendour in the Grass, Caloundra Music Festival, Art Basel, Glastonbury and Australia’s largest music event, the Byron Bay Bluesfest.
+Having toured the USA, Japan, Australia and much of Europe, the bohemian powerhouse dazzled audiences at both intimate venues and major festivals such as Byron Bay Bluesfest, Woodford, Splendour in the Grass, Caloundra Music Festival, Art Basel, and multiple times at the world's most famous music event Glastonbury.

 Gallant’s multicultural heritage is eclectically reflected in her craft.
 Her Burmese,